Golden Visa in Italy

 The Investor Visa Residence Permit is likewise good for two years, beginning on the day of entrance.
 If you submit your request at least 60 days before it expires, you can extend it for an additional three years.

-Yes, you can apply for Italian citizenship through naturalization if you’ve lived in Italy for at least ten years.
-You would have the freedom to roam (and work) anywhere in the EU as an Italian citizen, as well as the ability to vote and to pass your citizenship on to your offspring.
+Yes, you can apply for Italian citizenship through naturalization if you’ve lived in Italy for at least ten consecutive and uninterrupted years.
+You would have the freedom to liveroam (and work) anywhere in the EU as an Italian citizen, as well as the ability to vote and to pass your citizenship on to your offspring.

 No, Italy does not have a Visa program for those who buy Real Estate in the territory.
-The applicant has a registered lease contract or a registered deed to apply for the visa though.
+Proof of temporary compliant accommodation will be needed to apply for the Visa.

 Our Team